Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 30 pounds

-Blue Buffalo Life Protection Formula Senior Chicken & Brown Rice Recipe has the primary ingredient of deboned chicken with other main ingredients, including brown rice, barley, and oatmeal.
-The food also contains Blue Buffalo’s LifeSource Bits, which contain antioxidants to boost immune system health.
-Omega-3 and Omega-6 fatty acids help protect and preserve skin and coat health, while additional ingredients target joint health to ensure your senior pup can enjoy continued mobility.
+The Blue Buffalo Life Protection Formula Senior Chicken & Brown Rice Recipe has deboned chicken as the primary ingredient, and it contains brown rice, barley, and oatmeal.
+The recipe also contains Blue Buffalo’s LifeSource Bits, which are antioxidants that boost immune system health.
+Omega-3 and omega-6 fatty acids help protect and preserve skin and fur, while additional ingredients target joint health to ensure your senior pup can enjoy continued mobility.

-The food is low in protein, at around 18% of the food, and senior dogs benefit from a higher protein level because they need to maintain muscle mass.
+The Life Protection Formula is low in protein, with only 18%.
+Senior dogs benefit from a higher protein level because they need to maintain muscle mass.
 Ideally, this figure should be 28% or higher, but that is unusual in dry food.

-Blue Buffalo is a premium food with a premium price tag, but it has high-quality ingredients that are included to maintain health and mobility in your senior dog without packing on weight.
+Blue Buffalo is a premium food with a premium price tag, but it contains high-quality ingredients that help maintain health and mobility in your senior dog without adding weight.

 Pros